Suyash400/Insurance-Policy-Claims-Analytics-Dashboard/README.md

-1. Project Title
+1. Project Title / Headline

-Insurance Policy & Claims Analytics Dashboard
+🛡️ Insurance Policy & Claims Analytics Dashboard

-An interactive Power BI dashboard built on an insurance dataset to track policy activity, premium & coverage performance, and claims behavior with slicers, KPIs, drill-through, and Power BI Service publishing.
+A clean, interactive Power BI dashboard built on an insurance dataset to analyze premium, coverage, claims, policy activity (active/inactive) and customer trends with slicers, KPIs, and drill-through insights.

-2. Purpose
+2. Short Description / Purpose

-The Insurance Policy & Claims Analytics Dashboard is a Power BI report created to analyze 10,000 insurance records stored in SQL Server.
-It helps users explore key metrics like premium amount, coverage amount, claim amount, claim status trends, customer segmentation, and active vs inactive policies, while allowing detailed drill-through analysis.
+The Insurance Policy & Claims Analytics Dashboard is an interactive Power BI report designed to analyze 10,000 insurance records stored in SQL Server.
+It helps users track key insurance performance metrics like premium collection, coverage distribution, claim amount trends, claim status outcomes, and active vs inactive policies for faster reporting and decision-making.

 3. Tech Stack

 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Building the report, visuals, slicers, KPIs, and interactions
+📊 Power BI Desktop – Main platform used for building the dashboard and visuals.

-🔄 Power Query Editor – Data profiling, transformations, and conditional column creation
+📂 Power Query Editor – Used for data profiling, cleaning, and creating derived columns.

-🧠 DAX / Built-in Aggregations – Used for totals, counts, filtering behavior, KPI summaries
+🧠 DAX / Aggregations – Used for KPIs, totals, counts, and dynamic filtering behavior.

-🗄️ Microsoft SQL Server (Developer Edition) – Data storage and main data source
+🗄️ Microsoft SQL Server (Developer Edition) – Used as the primary data source for the project.

-🧾 SSMS (SQL Server Management Studio) – Importing the CSV and validating data using SQL queries
+🧾 SSMS (SQL Server Management Studio) – Used for importing the dataset and validating data using SQL queries.

-☁️ Power BI Service – Publishing report, workspace creation, and report sharing
+☁️ Power BI Service – Used for publishing reports, workspace creation, and sharing.

-📁 File Format – .pbix for development
+📁 File Format – .pbix for development and .png for dashboard previews.

 4. Data Source

-Source: Insurance dataset imported into Microsoft SQL Server (flat file / CSV)
+Source: Insurance dataset imported into Microsoft SQL Server (flat file / CSV).

-Records: ~10,000 rows

-Key columns in the dataset:
+The dataset contains 10,000 records with policy, customer, and claim-level details such as:

 Policy Number, Customer ID, Gender, Age, Policy Type